kolov/doorman/docs/README.md

 If the user decides to authenticate at some stage, he keeps his identity, enriching it with some attributes like name, email etc.

-`Doorman` offers `authUserMiddleware` to track users.
+`Doorman` offers `AuthMiddleware` to track users.
 It builds `AuthedRequest`, giving the application access to the user identity.
+Non-logged users have identities too.

 Note: There is also a weaker version of the middleware: `userTrackingMiddleware`.